Official-MoonDao/documentation/MoonDAO/docs/Reference/Nested Docs/MoonDAO’s Quarterly Rewards.md

 ## How are rewards for each project determined?

-As outlined under our Projects system, citizens of the space acceleration network and voting members evaluate each project and suggest a distribution of total rewards (as a percent) that they personally believe should go to each project.
+As outlined under our Projects system, citizens of the Space Acceleration Network and voting members evaluate each project and suggest a distribution of total rewards (as a percent) that they personally believe should go to each project.

 Note: at this stage, contributors who are also citizens are prohibited from delegating any value towards projects that they are receiving potential rewards from.